-Major Airports – Most divers enter the country via Cape Town International Airport, but Tambo International Airport in Johannesburg is also a major international hub.
+You can arrive in South Africa by air or by land.
+Most divers enter the country via Cape Town International Airport, but Tambo International Airport in Johannesburg is also a major international hub.
+There are taxis scattered across the country, and an extensive bus system.
+Or, you can rent a 4x4 and really get to exploring.